ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 ### b.
 Extensibile with Python

-In this case, we needed to do some if/else testing, and it was more convenient to add a pinch of Python.
-So even if you are new to Python, you'll master this "4GL" level immediately.
+In this case, we needed to do some if/else testing, and it was convenient to add a pinch of Python.
+Using "Python as a 4GL" is remarkably simple, even if you are new to Python.

 Of course, you have the full object-oriented power of Python and its many libraries, so there are *no automation penalty* restrictions.